 (4) After they find your medical record number, ask to schedule an appointment.
 (Note: When you arrive for your appointment, please be prepared to show your photo ID.)

 Please call the student health insurance broker, Wells Fargo Insurance Services at (800) 853-5899, Monday-Friday 8:30 a.m. to 5 p.m.
 (PST).

 Yes.
 We believe the most important aspect of our plan is the lack of a pre-existing condition clause.
 We understand that many students may have health conditions, and they deserve quality health insurance regardless of their condition.
 Preexisting conditions do not affect the cost of the plan, nor is coverage determined by the severity of the condition.
 Registered students are covered for all medical conditions while enrolled in the plan.

 Yes.
-All degree-seeking students who are registered at 12 or more units per semester (9 units per semester for Visual and Critical Studies graduate students) must have health insurance coverage.
+All degree-seeking students who are registered at 12 or more units per semester (9 units per term for the Graduate Program in Visual and Critical Studies students, 9 units per semester for the Graduate Program in Writing continuing students for the 2014-2015 academic year) must have health insurance coverage.
 An insurance fee is charged at registration each semester.

 The fall 2013 fee is $934, which provides coverage from August 15, 2013, through December 31, 2013.

 The spring 2014 fee is $1,549, which provides coverage from January 1, 2014 through August 14, 2014.
 See Tuition & Fee Schedule for additional fees.

 Students registered for fewer than 12 units (except for Visual and Critical Studies graduate students taking 9 units/term and and the Graduate Program in Writing continuing students taking 9 units/term for the 2014-2015 academic year) are ineligible for the Kaiser Permanente HMO student health plan.
 However, other options do exist.